Kaustubh-Garg/IEEEVitBhopal_15_DataDynamos/README.md

 CNNs are a class of deep neural networks that are particularly effective for image processing tasks.
 They automatically and adaptively learn spatial hierarchies of features from input images.

 **Image Preprocessing**: Images are preprocessed and resized to fit the input dimensions required by the CNN model.

-**Natural Language Processing (NLP) Techniques:**

-NLP is used to analyze symptom descriptions provided by users.
-These textual descriptions help supplement the image data, providing a more comprehensive input for disease diagnosis.

 **Installation**: Popular NLP libraries include NLTK and spaCy.
 Text Processing: The symptom descriptions are tokenized, and relevant features are extracted.